- How the Acquira leadership team helped improve a $3 million+ company by cultivating its existing culture.

-It was obvious from a first glance that the business’ culture is what helped it succeed, but the buyers needed to ensure that it could grow as well.
-To that end and following the acquisition, the buyer began building out the company’s capacity for growth and expanded its leadership team.
+It was obvious from a first glance that the business culture was what helped it succeed, but the buyers needed to ensure that it could grow as well.
+To that end, and following the acquisition, the buyer began building out the company’s capacity for growth and expanded its leadership team.

 This sort of growth endeavor always costs money, and the buyer knew that it could cut the business’ EBITDA margin in half in the first year.
 However, the best way to grow a company is to invest in it, and one of the best ways to do that is by growing the culture that helped it succeed in the first place.

-When acquiring a business, especially in the home services industry, there are three factors that can quickly help determine whether the potential acquisition is a good investment: its speed of work, its quality of work, and an attractive price.
+When acquiring a business, especially in the home services industry, three factors can quickly help determine whether the potential acquisition is a good investment: its speed of work, its quality of work, and attractive price.
 The company needs to have at least two of these qualities before a buyer should consider looking at it.
 In the case of this particular business, it was an incredibly efficient and effective operation, both in terms of speed and quality of work.
-Despite being the fastest and producing high-quality work, it somehow also managed to be one of the cheapest options available to their clients.
+Despite being the fastest and producing high-quality work, it somehow managed to be one of the cheapest options available to its clients.

 The business’ weaknesses, however, were apparent: they were bulging at the seams.
-They were risking losing key people to other opportunities, the offices hadn’t been updated since the company had significantly less staff, and all of its operations were done on paper.
+They risked losing key people to other opportunities, the offices hadn’t been updated since the company had significantly fewer staff, and all of its operations were done on paper.